mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 As we saw in previous articles, having _setters_ and _getters_ leads to encapsulation violations and misassignments of responsibilities.
 We should be suspicious of all _getXXX()_ or _setXXX()_ functions.

-We do not usually find these responsibilities in domain entities in the bijection to the real world.
+We do not usually find these responsibilities in domain entities in the bijection to the real-world.
 There are no real _set()_ and _get()_ responsibilities in business models.

 [Nude Models - Part I: Setters](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md)